LIVE CHAT | Login | My Cart | Contact Us

 3. Get an instant price and turnaround time from our calculator located on the right side of the screen.

-4. Scroll to the bottom of the page, click save and continue
+4. Scroll to the bottom of the page, click "Add to Cart".

-5. Once you click save and continue you will be asked to log in - if existing customer, or sign up for new customers.
+5. Once you click "Add to Cart" you will be asked to log in - if existing customer, or sign up for new customers.
 The sign up is free and will take only a few minutes.

 6. Once you click your option, you will be asked to log in -if existing customer, or sign up for new customers.
 The sign up is free and will take only a few minutes.

-7. Now you are ready to place your order by filling out the order form, and either send it with the files attached, or submit the order with out files.
+7. Now you are ready to place your order by filling out the order form.
+You can send it with the files attached, or submit the order without files.

-8. Your order is considered placed ONLY if you are given an order number- usually a 6 digit number.
+8. Your order is considered placed ONLY if you are given an order number — usually a 7 digit number.

-9. Please be sure to proof your work, as we are unable to make changes to an order once it gets into production.
+9. Please be sure to proof your work, as we are unable to make changes to an order once it goes into production.

 How do I upload/send my files?

-Attach the file to the order form -while placing the order
+1. Attach the file to the order form — while placing the order

-Upload files on the Bargainprinting.com FTP- an order # is required
+2. Upload files on the Bargain Printing FTP — an order # is required

 How do I add items to an order?

-Due to the nature of the product, each and every job is managed separately.
-If you have more than one orders to place, please place them separately.
+Due to the nature of the product, each and every job is managed individually.
+If you have more than one order to place, please place them separately.

 Selecting a shipping method

-When selecting your shipping method keep in mind the days it takes in transit in addition to the turnaround time.
+When selecting your shipping method, keep in mind the days it takes in transit in addition to the turnaround time for production.

 Verify order has been placed

-You can always log on to your account to verify that your order is placed.
-As long as you are given an order number, you should be certain that your order is in our system.
+You can always log in to your account to verify that your order is placed.
+Once you are given an order number, your order is in our system.

-When logging in you will be able to view the order you placed, however, that does not provide you with up to date status info.
+When logging in, you will be able to view the order you placed, but it does not provide you with up-to-date status info.

 How do I order multiple pieces?

 To keep things simple, please place a separate order for each different printed piece you want produced.
-For example, if you would like to place an order for 5 different lots of 1000 postcards each, you will have to place 5 orders of 1000 postcards.
-By placing one order of 5000 cards is NOT the same.
-Each different artwork, has to be treated an a separate order.
+For example, if you would like to place an order for 5 different lots of 1000 postcards each, you will place 5 orders of 1000 postcards each.
+Placing one order for 5000 cards is NOT the same.
+Each different artwork has to be treated as a separate order.

 How do I place a re-order?